 Abstract

 There are at least 14 structurally and functionally distinct serotonin (5-HT) receptor subtypes.
 These serotonin receptors are each distributed uniquely throughout the central nervous system and can be up, or down, regulated with specific agonists and antagonists.
-Despite this literature, it remains unclear the relationship of individual serotonin receptors to specific functions.
-In the current publication, we query the co-occurrence of specific serotonin receptors and behavioral topics in published articles to elucidate underlying relationships between receptors and functions.
-We utilize simplistic co-occurrence and rule-based text mining procedures to discover associations between receptor subtypes and behavioral topics in causal research on serotonin receptors based on over 9,600 published articles.
-We identify which topics are significantly studied in conjunction with each serotonin receptor and explore how these co-occurrences have varied in the literature across time.
-Our results not only uncover latent relationships between serotonin receptors and behavioral functions, but also provide a useful guide for directing future research on specific serotonin receptors and behaviors associated with the serotonergic system.
+Despite this vast literature, the relationship of individual serotonin receptors to specific behavioral or cognitive functions still remains perplexing.
+To help better elucidate underlying relationships between receptors and functions, we examined the co-occurrence of specific serotonin receptors and behavioral topics in over 9,600 published articles.
+Specifically, we utilized simplistic co-occurrence and rule-based text mining procedures to discover associations between receptor subtypes and behavioral topics in causal research on serotonin receptors.
+Our results from this neuroinformatics approach not only help uncover latent relationships between serotonin receptors and behavioral functions, but also provide a useful guide for directing future research on specific serotonin receptors and behaviors associated with the serotonergic system.

 Keywords: serotonin, 5-HT, 5-HTR, receptor subtypes, behavior, function, cognition, text mining, co-occurrence